immcantation/dowser/docs/vignettes/Input-Output-Vignette.md

 `treeio::treedata` for time trees) in the `trees` column.
 The rest of this vignette covers ways to save and reload this object.

-## Importing data from scRepertoire
+## scRepertoire and Dowser compatability

-While Dowser was designed to work downstream of [Immcantation](https://immcantation.org) packages, it is also possible to use Dowser and other Immcantation packages in combination with [scRepertoire](https://www.borch.dev/uploads/screpertoire/).
+While Dowser was designed to work downstream of [Immcantation](https://immcantation.org) packages, it is possible to use Dowser and other Immcantation packages in combination with [scRepertoire](https://www.borch.dev/uploads/screpertoire/).

-For information on how to do this, check out this excellent tutorial on [integrating Dowser and other Immcantation packages with scRepertoire](https://www.borch.dev/uploads/screpertoire/articles/immcantation)
+To learn how to do this, check out the scRepertoire team's excellent tutorial about [Combining Immcantation and scRepertoire](https://www.borch.dev/uploads/screpertoire/articles/immcantation).

 ## Saving and loading Dowser objects in AIRR Clone JSON format